-'Exchange Rate Mechanism (ERM)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Exchange Rate Mechanism (ERM)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Exchange Rate Mechanisms are systems that were established to maintain a certain range of exchange for currencies as measured against other currencies.
 These ERMs can be run in three different ways.
 On one extreme they can float freely.
 This permits the systems to trade without the central banks and governments intervening.